 6. Oil & Lubricant Applicators

 Investing in oilers and other oil & lubricant applicators for a watch care kit is a must.
 As with a car, components must be slick for the machinery to work correctly.
 Regularly oiling a few key watch parts with quality oil applicators will do just that.
 Do note that the art of lubricating a mechanical movement is a difficult one.
 It would be best to have oil cups as getting oil straight from the bottle or jar is a no-no.

 7. Polish Cloth

 Timegraphers check the accuracy and performance of a movement.
-These devices give information about: the amplitude, beat error, and beat rate of watches and timepieces.
+These devices give information about the amplitude, beat error, and beat rate of watches and timepieces.
 They are really helpful for various reasons, including checking if a watch is performing well or if it requires a service.
-Using one can also be helpful if you have just brought your watch or timepiece home from being serviced, so you know if the watch service person did a good job or if the watch or timepiece still needs to be adjusted and regulated.
-The more expensive timegrapher you choose, the more information it will display (generally speaking).
+Using one can also remain helpful if you have just brought your watch or timepiece home from remaining serviced, so you know if the watch service person did a good job or if the watch or timepiece still needs to remain adjusted and regulated.
+The more expensive time grapher you choose, the more information it will display (generally speaking).